byu-cpe/ecen330/_documentation/headers.md

 Why?

-Why have already configured CMake to instruct it which folders in our code repository it should search for in order to find our header files.
+We have already configured CMake to instruct it which folders in our code repository it should search for in order to find our header files.
 This is referred to as an *Include Path*.

 If you look at the top-level [CMakeLists.txt](https://github.com/byu-cpe/ecen330_student/blob/master/CMakeLists.txt) file, you will see lines like so: